Get to know one·n·ten

 Shawn has more than 25 years of experience in marketing and finance with executive roles in both the retail and financial services industries.
 Prior to joining Sprouts, Shawn served as co-founder and chief executive officer of a start-up consumer loyalty company.
 Earlier, Shawn served as Target Corporation’s senior vice president of marketing, responsible for brand marketing, media strategy, public relations, loyalty, events, lifestyle marketing and strategic partnerships.
 He also served as president of Target Bank and led financial product development for the company.
 Previously, he was president and chief executive officer of Conseco Bank.

-Shawn holds a B.S. in Accounting from the University of Wisconsin-Eau Claire, serves on the Board of Directors for GWG Holdings, Inc., Anser Innovation LLC., and as an Advisory Board member for the Musical Instrument Museum in Phoenix.
+Shawn holds a B.S. in Accounting from the University of Wisconsin-Eau Claire, Inc., Anser Innovation LLC., and as an Advisory Board member for the Musical Instrument Museum in Phoenix.

 Calvin Goetz is a partner and co-founder of Strategy Financial Group, a full-service retirement and financial advisory firm headquartered in Phoenix, serving clients in Arizona and across the United States.
 He has dedicated more than a decade of his professional career creating personalized financial solutions for individuals and families seeking to achieve security and financial independence in retirement.
 As a widely recognized retirement planning specialist in Arizona, Calvin is co-author of the upcoming book, Climbing the Retirement Mountain.
 Additionally, Calvin co-hosted Strategy Financial Radio on KKNT 960 AM where he provided his insight on pertinent retirement planning topics and market-related topics.